 a.
 Tick the option “use all monitors for the remote session” in remote desktop client display option.

-Note that I don’t have dual monitor set up at the moment so the option is grayed out.
+Note that I don’t have a dual monitor setup at the moment so the option is grayed out.

 b. use the “/multimon” switch on the mstsc.exe command line.